phamhung075/Bulk-Product-Editor-for-Prestahop/README.md

-Hello, this guide explains how to use the **Bulk Product Editor extension for PrestaShop**  (old name is Sync Products data Google Sheet Prestahop (327186511080).
+Hello, this guide explains how to use the **Bulk Product Editor extension for PrestaShop** .
 This extension operates through Google Sheets, and its main purpose is to synchronize product information between Google Sheets and PrestaShop. https://daihungpham.tech/?page_id=160

 ## Test environment on Prestashop